philmikejones/beginning-mapping/handout.md

 We'll get into analysis later, but if you're at all familiar with London you will no doubt notice a pattern to these.

 Congratulations on producing your first thematic map!
-At this point take a few moments to think about what other variables or data you would like to analyse life expectancy with?
+At this point take a few moments to think about what other variables or data it would be useful to compare with life expectancy.
 Infant mortality?
 Obesity prevalence?
 Air quality?
 Cake consumption?[^cake] Anything else?

 [^cake]: I have plotted cake consumption based on simulated data from the Adult Dental Health Survey.